aws-samples/aws-iam-accessadvisor-permissionboundary/README.md

 ### Features

-Automating audit of least privileged access across AWS IAM entities (users, roles and groups) and restricting access to unused services with IAM permissions boundaries.
+Automating audit of permissions based on history of access across AWS IAM entities (users, roles and groups) and restricting access to unused services with IAM permissions boundaries.
 Automatically assigning permissions boundary to limit access to only services accessed within expiration period.
 If service is not accessed within expiration period it is not included in the permissions boundary effectively removing access to the service.